 A coalition of Muslim groups, including the Council on American-Islamic Relations (CAIR), has threatened to suspend outreach efforts with the FBI following news of the agency planting informants in California mosques.
 That the man under investigation has been charged with a host of crimes and allegedly was recorded discussing jihad is apparently irrelevant.
 According to the coalition, the FBI has lost the trust of Muslims by seeding mosques with "agents provocateurs."

 Rusin goes on to note the irony that, with this move, "CAIR might cut off the FBI after the FBI cut off CAIR."

 July 14, 2014 update: Another White House iftar, another boycott.
 This time, the American-Arab Anti-Discrimination Committee (which is not even Muslim in identity, but Arab) is calling for non-attendance at the president's breaking of the fast, on the grounds that he condones the Israeli killing of Palestinians in Gaza and spying on some American Muslims.
 "We ask that all government iftar invitees stand together on behalf the community and reject the normalization of the continuous breach of our fundamental rights."

 But, as in the case of Project Islamic H.O.P.E. back in 2003, there's a wee catch here: no one from ADC was even invited to the event.

 July 21, 2014 update: More sour grapes by one Sahar Aziz of the Texas A&M School of Law.
-Not at the White House iftar, she castigates Obama for his "gratuitous lecturing of Muslims at a White House iftar, about Israel's right to defend itself as unarmed civilians in Gaza died by the hundreds" and the Muslim attendees, whom she calls a "group of Muslim individuals … hand-picked by government bureaucrats who reward them for good behaviour."
+Not invited to the White House iftar, she castigates Obama for his "gratuitous lecturing of Muslims at a White House iftar, about Israel's right to defend itself as unarmed civilians in Gaza died by the hundreds" and the Muslim attendees, whom she calls a "group of Muslim individuals ... hand-picked by government bureaucrats who reward them for good behaviour."